scholarslab/engl-5559/herzig/README.md

 #
-"from sea grape to leatherwood; from morning glories to cabbage palmettos; from cinnamon bark, with its smell of cassis" (Depestre 196).
+"from sea grape to leatherwood; from morning glories to cabbage palmettos; from cinnamon bark, with its smell of cassis, to tree ferns" (Depestre 196).

 <param ve-image
        label="Annona muricata Blanc (Soursop) by Francisco Manuel Blanco (1880s)"